ForestBioFacts

 Multifaceted professionals in the forest bioeconomy

-Understanding sustainable forestry, wood chemistry and process engineering helps to develop new products.
+Expertise in sustainable forestry, wood chemistry, and mechanical and process engineering are important in the forest industry and also play an essential role in the development of new products for the future.
 However, commercial understanding, as well as service design, are also needed to truly identify the needs of consumers and customer companies.
-When developing increasingly innovative products, multi-disciplinary expertise is highlighted.
-Expertise in biotechnology, building technology and packaging design is key in the development of health technology products, wood building and responsible packaging.
+When developing increasingly innovative products, multi-disciplinary expertise and team work together with skills related to project planning and implementation are highlighted.
+Expertise for example in biotechnology, building technology and packaging design is key in the development of health technology products, wood construction and responsible packaging.

 Innovative companies

-In addition to large corporations, a number of forest industry startups have been established in recent years 2:
+In addition to large corporations, a number of forest industry startups have been established in recent years (please note that the list is not exhaustive):

-Montinutra Bioactive compounds for medical and food industry Bioactive extracts with health benefits for food and pharma industry Pilot-scale production facility to be built in 2020
+Boreal Bioproducts Bioactive compounds e.g. for cosmetics and food industry Bioactive extracts with health benefits for food and pharma industry

 Many attractive companies can also be found from the third sector: